Writing Within Walls Mentoring Programme

 The program duration is for approximately 6 months, during which six exchanges via post will occur between mentee and mentor.
 Both the mentee's and mentor's names are anonymised for safety, to avoid prejudice, and so both parties can focus on nurturing a professional relationship with a focus on improving the prisoners' writing skills.

-As part of the Writing Within Walls program, we are currently running a creative writing competition for prisoners and ex-prisoners.
-Anyone who has a passion for writing and has experience of custody is eligible.
-This might include having experience being held in prison, IRCs (Immigration Removal Centres), young offender's institutions or secure hospitals.
-Submissions should be maximum 1000 words long, centre around this year's theme of 'endurance,' and can be written in any form (i.e. a short story, an essay, a poem, an article, etc.).
-The competition deadline is on Monday 14th of November.
+As part of the Writing Within Walls program, we are currently ran a creative writing competition for prisoners and ex-prisoners.
+Anyone who has a passion for writing and has experience of custody was eligible.
+This might have included having experience being held in prison, IRCs (Immigration Removal Centres), young offender's institutions or secure hospitals. .

-The top 3 candidates will receive a cash prize of £25, and the 17 runners up will receive a cash prize of £10.
-All top 20 entries will also be published in a collected anthology which will be sold on the charity's website, with all proceeds going towards the Writers Within Walls programme.
-The anthology comprising of winning entries from the 2020 competition can be purchased here.
+The top 3 candidates received a cash prize of £25, and the 17 runners up received a cash prize of £10.
+All top 20 entries are published in 'Enduring Words: A Collection of Creative Work by Prisoners'.

-The winners of the competition will be selected by a panel of 3 judges who have a creative writing background or have worked extensively with prisoners in an educational capacity.
-Two of our judges this year include Natascha Alderson-Pollock of WEA, and Tevfick Souleiman from the Forward Trust, who are helping to support the competition.
+The winners of the competition were selected by a panel of 3 judges who have a creative writing background or have worked extensively with prisoners in an educational capacity.

-If you know anyone who is currently in prison and might be interested in this opportunity, be sure to let them know!
+If you know anyone who is currently in prison and might be interested in being mentored, be sure to let them know!
 Prisoners should make sure to include their Prisoner ID number and a return address.
-Please send any email entries to zoe@arkfound.org.
-Entries by post can be sent to our offices in Glasgow at the following address:
+Please send any email enquiries to ana@arkfound.org.
+Correspondence by post can be sent to our offices in Glasgow at the following address:

 Arkbound Foundation,